Needlebrook/FluentQuest/README.md

 FluentQuest is a (as of now unfinished) language-learning AI chat bot that helps you learn Hindi, Malayalam, French or German. 🌐

+(Created as the final micro project for KTU's S2 course *UCEST206 ENGINEERING ENTERPRENEURSHIP AND IPR* )

 ## Tech Stack

 **Client:** Html, css, javascript (hosted on GitHub Pages)